Rick Gates (political consultant): Roger Stone trial

 On November 12, 2019, Gates testified in the criminal trial of Roger Stone, stating that he witnessed a call between Donald Trump and Stone related to the WikiLeaks website in late July 2016.
 Although he could not hear what was said, within 30 seconds or so of Trump hanging up, Trump said that "more information would be coming," in an apparent reference to WikiLeaks.
 On November 15, Stone was found guilty on all seven counts, obstruction of proceedings, five counts of false statements, and one count of witness tampering.

 Sentencing

 In December 2019, Federal prosecutors said they would not oppose a sentence of probation, citing his "extraordinary assistance" in cases that led to the convictions of associates of President Donald Trump, even after receiving "pressure not to cooperate ... including assurances of monetary assistance."

 On December 17, 2019, Gates was sentenced to three years of probation, 45 days in jail, and 300 hours of community service.
 He was also ordered to pay a $20,000 fine.
 The judge took into account years of financial crimes and deception that continued even after he had agreed to plead guilty and cooperate.
 Gates accepted responsibility and said "I greatly regret the mistakes I have made." before being sentenced.

+In April 2020, a U.S. District Judge granted a request for Gates to finish his 45 day sentence at home due to the risk of his wife, who had cancer, contracting the coronavirus if he stayed in jail.